slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On habits and systems

 <!--
+- long term thinking will guarantee you an easier life.
 > *'Have exactly one vice.
 Two is too much.
 None makes you boring.
 Drink cocktails.
 Beer is for uncreative people.'*
 > *'However little television you watch, watch less.' -- David McCullough*